MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Model and Notation

 Under the potential-outcomes (PO) framework \citep{Vander16}, we can define the natural indirect effect (NIE), natural direct effects (NDE) and controlled direct effect (CDE) where NIE is the mediation effect.
-The total effect of the exposure variable $X$ is equal to the summation of NIE and NDE.
-Let $M_x$ denote the value of $M$ if $X$ equals $x$.
-Let $Y_{xm}$ denote the value of $Y$ if $(X,M)=(x,m)$.
+We refer to NIE as the marginal mediation effect because the proposed mediation models are based on marginal models as shown in Section \ref{sc:model}.
+The total effect of $X$ is equal to the summation of NIE and NDE.
+Let $M_j(x)$ denote the value of $M_j$ if $X$ equals $x$.
+Let $Y_{xm}$ denote the value of $Y$ if $(X,M_j)=(x,m)$.
 The average NIE, NDE and CDE for $X$ changing from $x_1$ to $x_2$ are defined as: